asimhsidd/MMM-MP3Player/README.md

 ## Voice control

-The playback can be controlled from another module (i.e. [voicecontrol](https://github.com/alexyak/voicecontrol)) with notifications.
+The playback can be controlled from another module (e.g. [voicecontrol](https://github.com/alexyak/voicecontrol)) with notifications.
 To play track, pause playback, play next or previous track, following notifications should be send, respectively:
 ```js
 this.sendNotification('PLAY_MUSIC', 'some_info');